IndustAI/visual-domain-randomization/README.md

 # Domain Randomization
-Code associated with our paper <a href = "https://arxiv.org/abs/1910.10537">Robust Domain Randomization for Reinforcement Learning</a>
+Code associated with our paper <a href = "https://arxiv.org/abs/1910.10537">Robust Visual Domain Randomization for Reinforcement Learning</a>, which was accepted to the BeTR-RL Workshop at ICLR 2020.

 # Requirements